About Us

 Henry Lane

-Henry is a native New Yorker and attends the Collegiate School on the Upper West Side.
-At Collegiate, he is the Science Olympiad team captain and is a mentor and student leader of the Lower School Science Olympiad.
+Henry is a native New Yorker and recently graduated from the Collegiate School on the Upper West Side.
+At Collegiate, he was the Science Olympiad team captain and a mentor and student leader of the Lower School Science Olympiad.
 Henry is also a dedicated volunteer at the US Coast Guard Cutter Lilac Preservation Project—right across from our marina on Pier 25!
-Henry is an American Sailing Association (ASA) certified Small Keelboat Instructor, He’s also a graduate of Atlantic Yachting’s ASA Basic Keelboat (ASA 101) and Coastal Cruising (ASA 103) courses.
+Henry is an American Sailing Association (ASA) certified Small Keelboat Instructor.
+He’s also a graduate of Atlantic Yachting’s ASA Basic Keelboat (ASA 101) and Coastal Cruising (ASA 103) courses.
 As if that weren’t enough, he also holds a US Sailing Level 1 Instructor certification.

 benjamin luu